 Muscles are the most happy when they have;

 - Movement: Try holding a muscles in one position (static) for too long, and you will start feeling the burn!

 - Variety: Muscles hate doing the same action over and over, (same as being static) they become tired and contracted.

 - Warmth: Muscles are most flexible when they are warm as there is better nerve function and blood supply.

-- Water: Water is required in energy production, lubrication and waste removal.
+- Water: required for energy production, cooling, lubrication and waste removal.

 - The Muscles we use to produce movement are the Skeletal Muscles, so named by their attachment to, and movement of our Skeleton.

 - Each bundle of individual muscle is attached to the skeleton at opposite ends by strong “ropes” called Tendons.